Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 checkbox.

 If the Server Monitoring service is enabled, it is possible to add rules.
-A rule basically consists of a Bricklet (Temperature, Amibient Light, Humidity or PTC) and a warning as well as a critical range.
+A rule basically consists of a Bricklet-type (Temperature, Amibient Light, Humidity or PTC) and a warning as well as a critical range.
 Just add as many rules as you need and configure them as required.